oaerobert/Time-Series-Data-Modelling-STATA/README.md

-# Regression Analysis 🦋
+# Regression Analysis 📈
+Hi!
 This repository contains my econometrics work conducted using **STATA**, I've specialised my efforts on the Keynesian Consumption Function.
 The dataset consists of annual data from the UK for the period **1960 to 2021**, with variables such as:

 - Final consumption expenditure
 - Disposable income